joj-macho/Math-Science-Playground/lucas-sequence/README.md

 Lucas Number Generator

+Choose an option:
 1. Generate nth Lucas number
 2. Generate Lucas sequence up to nth term
-3. Enter (q)uit to exit program
+3. Exit program
-Enter your choice:
+Enter your choice: 1
+Enter a positive integer: 15
+The 15th Lucas number is: 1364

+Choose an option:
+1. Generate nth Lucas number
+2. Generate Lucas sequence up to nth term
+3. Exit program
-> 2
+Enter your choice: 2
-Enter the value of n: 10
+Enter a positive integer: 10
 The Lucas sequence up to the 10th term is:
 [2, 1, 3, 4, 7, 11, 18, 29, 47, 76, 123].

+Choose an option:
 1. Generate nth Lucas number
 2. Generate Lucas sequence up to nth term
-3. Enter (q)uit to exit program
-Enter your choice:
-> 1
-Enter the value of n: 11
-The 11th Lucas number is: 199

-1. Generate nth Lucas number
-2. Generate Lucas sequence up to nth term
-3. Enter (q)uit to exit program
+3. Exit program
-Enter your choice:
+Enter your choice: 3
-> q
 Bye.
 ```